add754/hangman/README.md

 ------
     .
     ├── hangman              # The hangman game
+        ├──milestone_2       # Code for milestone 2
-        └──hangman_Template  # The file containing the code for the game
+        └──hangman_Template  # File containing the template code for the game

 Licensing
 ------